plotly/academy/_react/3-with-plotly.md

 These tell us which date was clicked on and what the relevant temperature was, exactly what we want!
 We'll pass a function down to the `Plot` component called `onPlotClick` that will get called when the `plotly_click` event is fired, i.e. when a point on our forecast is clicked on.

-Lets start off by binding that event listener in our `Plot` component.
+Let's start off by binding that event listener in our `Plot` component.
 We need to somehow get the DOM node of our plot, and React makes that very easy.
 We add a `ref` prop with a value of `"plot"` to our `div`.
 Then we access the DOM node of the plot with `this.refs.plot` everywhere in our component:

 ```JS
 // Plot.js